jablonskidev/dev-fundamentals/git-first-steps.md

 ## How Do You Use Git?

-To start using git with GitHub, you'll need to know how to:
+In this section, you'll learn how to:
 - Create a [repository](https://en.wikipedia.org/wiki/Repository_(version_control))
 - Add files to the repository
 - [Commit](https://en.wikipedia.org/wiki/Commit_(version_control)) changes
+- See a list of past changes
 - Push changes to a remote repository
 - Pull changes from a remote repository